BInhui-Chen/Galaxy_Using_Notes/Download_and_Compile.md

 # 2.Compile Section

+!!!
+Require modification!

 1. Decompressed the galaxy.tar(tgz): change to the directory of the galaxy.tar file (on Gravity using terminal, the Jupyter Lab doesn't work!)

-2. Command: tar xvf galaxy.tar OR tar xzf galaxy.tgz (opitional: rm the .tar file), then there will be a GALAXY15 folder in the same directory
+2. -$ tar xvf galaxy.tar OR tar xzf galaxy.tgz (opitional: rm the .tar file), then there will be a GALAXY15 folder in the same directory

-3. Command: module load mpi/openmpi-3.1.1, load the mpi module for the mpi usage of GALAXY
+3. -$ module load mpi/openmpi-3.1.1 (load the mpi module for the mpi usage of GALAXY)

-4. Command: cd GALAXY15/SRC/lib15
+4. -$ cd GALAXY15/SRC/lib15

-5. Command: ./rebuild
+5. -$ ./rebuild

-6. Command: cd ../RAJ
+6. -$ cd ../RAJ

-7. Command: ./rebuild
+7. -$ ./rebuild

-8. Command: cd ../utils
+8. -$ cd ../utils

-9. Command: ./rebuild
+9. -$ ./rebuild

-10. Command: cd ../lib15_mpi
+10. -$ cd ../lib15_mpi

-11. Command: ./rebuild
+11. -$ ./rebuild

-12. Command: cd ../progs
+12. -$ cd ../progs

 13. edit the PATH of the PGPLOT object library in the Makefile (in the progs directory): change the line begin with "pgplot_lib = "(line 9), replace the later words in the line by the correct PATH

 14. edit the same Makefile line that begins with "sys_lib = ", replate later words in the line by -lgfortran -L/usr/X11R6/lib64 -L/usr/lib64 -lX11 -lpng

+15. -$ make

+16. -$ make clean

-15. Command: cd ../progs_mpi, repeat the same operations as step.
-13 & 14
+17. -$ cd ../progs_mpi, repeat the same operations as step.14 to step 16.
+RK: Do not repeat step 13!

-16. Command: make

-17. Command: make clean

 You have done it!😁😁😁